How Coaches Can Get An Emotional Intelligence Certification

 Research ICF-Accredited Programs

-The first step towards becoming a certified emotional intelligence coach is researching ICF-accredited programs.
+The first step towards becoming a certified emotional intelligence coach is researching ICF-accredited programs

 Select a Program That Fits Your Needs

-Here are just a few examples of programs you can consider taking:
+Here are a few examples of programs you can consider taking:

-• CoachU: At CoachU, you’ll go through 77 hours of professional coaching training!
-It’ll take at least 6 months to go through this program.
-However, it’s self-paced, which means you can adapt it to your lifestyle.
+• Coach U (Price available upon appointment): At Coach U, you’ll go through 77 hours of professional coaching training.
+It’ll take at least 15 months to go through this program.
+However, it’s self-paced, so you can easily adapt it to your lifestyle.

 These are only five options, but the ICF also offers an Education Search Service to help you find the ideal program for you.